pemheath/learn-train-evolve/app/src/main/resources/designdoc.md

 - Footer
 - AdminDashboard (for syncing data)
 - NavMenu
-- Pillar (Learn, Train, or Evolve, will have nested comonents based on what it is)
+- TrainingSessions (Learn, Train, or Evolve, will have nested comonents based on what it is)
 - Schedule
 - TrainingSession
 - Note